-Price prediction experts at Changelly see a bright future for Litecoin, expecting a peak by 2030 of around $1,933.41 for LTC.
-The minimum price they expect is "at least $1,572.50" according to their long-term Litecoin price forecasts.
-Changelly's short-term forecasts are not as positive, with the company only predicting a peak of $295 for LTC per 2025.
-That number is well below its previous all-time high, but anything is possible in the volatile world of cryptocurrencies.
+The price predicting experts over at Changelly see a bright future in Litecoin, calling for a maximum peak by the year 2030 at around $1,933.41 per LTC.
+The minimum price they expect is “at least $1,572.50” according to their long-term Litecoin price forecasts.
+Short-term forecasts from Changelly aren’t as positive, with the company predicting only a high of $295 per LTC by the year 2025.
+This number is well below its former all-time high, but anything is possible in the volatile world of cryptocurrencies.

 Ouch.
-Coinpedia pros see a bleak near future for Litecoin.
-According to Coinpedia's Litecoin price prediction report, the cryptocurrency expects a maximum peak of $326 USD per coin in 2025 and a minimum of $167 USD.
+The pros at Coinpedia see a bleak near-term future for Litecoin.
+According to the Coinpedia price prediction report on Litecoin, the cryptocurrency expects a maximum high of $326 per coin in 2025, and a minimum of $167.

-The five-year maximum forecast for Litecoin presented by WalletInvestor suggests an LTC maximum of just $148 per coin, or significantly lower than previous all-time highs.
-This would result in no growth for Litecoin for several years and is among the most negative price forecasts available today.
+The five-year max Litecoin forecast via WalletInvestor suggests a high of LTC at only $148 per coin, or significantly lower than past all-time highs.
+This would result in Litecoin seeing no growth for several years and is among the more negative price predictions available today.

-CoinPriceForecast continues the downward trend in Litecoin price predictions, giving the cryptocurrency a range of $218.90 to $352.00 between 2029 and 2033.
-This means that very little Litecoin adoption will take place between now and the next decade.
+CoinPriceForecast continues the bearish trend of Litecoin price predictions, giving the cryptocurrency a range of $218.90 to $352.00 between the years 2029 and 2033.
+This means that very little Litecoin adoption will have taken place between now and the next decade.

 Trader’s Union expects Litecoin price to reach somewhere between $1,090 and $1,226 by early 2030.
 This represents more than a 20x return from prices around $50 per LTC.